 Always wear the correct protective gear

 Wearing the correct protective gear could mean the difference between a long-term injury, a fatality or just a minor injury.
 If it’s provided for you, it’s your responsibility to wear it.
 Should you be injured at work and need to claim compensation, whether you were wearing the right PPE will affect the outcome of your case.
-A specialist legal firm, such as The Compensation Experts, will be able to advise you if you find yourself in such a situation.
+A specialist legal firm will be able to advise you if you find yourself in such a situation.

 Take part in health and safety training